Serpens Establishment, Ophiuchus

 “Wha—” Feliciano flushed.
 “You didn’t—”

-Brushing past Feliciano, Jericho exchanged a couple of parting words with the agents.
+Brushing past Feliciano, Jericho exchanged a couple of parting words with the other agents.
 He brushed past Feliciano again, picked up his suitcase from where he’d left it beside the door, and exited the office and then the mansion.

 The night air was heavy and humid.
 Pitch black.

 The mansions in this city were different from Olivier’s estate.
 These ones were all relatively close together, and their gated entrances met with the gray, brick sidewalk that connected the edge of the city to the heart of it.

 Jericho wasn’t too familiar with these streets.
 He assumed this was because Cadence wasn’t familiar with them.
 But that didn’t matter.

 Gripping his suitcase tightly, Jericho followed along the gray sidewalk in the direction of the city.
 The soles of his shoes squeaked against the wet sidewalk, highlighting the silence around him.
 The v-lamps lining the street were off, but Jericho didn’t mind it.
 In the distance, the active glittering lights from the city’s heart provided just enough visibility—

 A flash of light suddenly burst across the street causing Jericho to stop in his tracks.
 He turned his head.
 Pitch black darkness met his eyes.
 But, even so, he swore he saw it.
 That color.

 “Theta wants me to drag you back to base,” came a quiet voice from the darkness.
 “But I think it’s better if I just end you here.”

 A high-pitched, metal click-clack, click-clack, click-clack followed the whisper, and it was paired with a rustling sound.
 Vaguely, Jericho could make out something writhing in the dark.
 It looked like a snake with an arrow-shaped head, its body twisting unnaturally in the air.

 And then slowly, they became illuminated: the chains.
 They burned white, tips pointed, as they slithered through the night sky.
 A woman wearing a polka-dotted blue dress stood beneath them with her shadowed back to him.
 Her hand which was gloved in a metal contraption was extended outwards towards a man who was seated on the ground.
 Donato.
 He was bound in luminous chains that slithered over his body and mouth.